-The Schengen visa is a tourist visa that allows international travelers to enter and freely move within the 26 Schengen countries of Europe.
-Schengen visas have made traveling to Europe much easier for travelers who are visiting multiple European countries in the same trip, since they are no longer required to obtain multiple tourist visas to do so.
-International travelers who are visiting Schengen countries in Europe may be required to obtain a Schengen visa, depending on the country of their citizenship.
+Have you ever dreamed of touring the Colosseum in Rome or looking out from the Eiffel Tower in Paris?
+To experience these wonders and more in a single European vacation, you may need a Schengen Visa.
+This tourist visa allows international travelers to enter and freely move within the 26 Schengen countries of Europe.
+Schengen visas have made traveling to Europe much easier for travelers who are visiting multiple European countries on the same trip, since they're no longer required to obtain multiple tourist visas to do so.
+However, if you're applying for a Schengen Visa, you'll also need Schengen insurance.
+More specifically, you'll be required to purchase travel insurance that meets the region's specifications.

 - Be valid in all Schengen countries

 - Have a minimum coverage amount of EUR 30,000